For Women Scotland: Gender Representation on Public Boards (Scotland) Act 2018

 In March 2021, the group lost their judicial review at the Court of Session to remove trans women from the definition of "woman" in the Gender Representation on Public Boards (Scotland) Act 2018, a law intended to grow the number of women on public boards.
 The Scottish Trans Alliance had intervened, describing the case as "hurtful and pointless".
+The group appealed, and in February 2022, Lady Dorrian found in their favour, ruling that the act was outwith legislative competence.